Snusmumr1ken/AndysTicTacToe/README.md

 ### What is "AndysTicTacToe"?

 It is a Telegram bot for playing Tic-Tac-Toe game.

 ---

-### How could I test it?

-Just navigate to the url: https://telegram.me/andys_tic_tac_toe_bot :)

----